For the third time in two weeks, Kuwaitis succeeded in mobilising tens of thousands of demonstrators to deliver a message demanding change

 In a last ditch move before the beginning of the march, Sheikh Sabah called for a meeting Sunday with four opposition figures, including two former Islamist MPs in what appeared to be a mediation effort aimed at ending the stalemate.

 Former MP Mohammad Hayef said on Twitter that the emir told them he would accept that Constitutional Court’s ruling on a disputed amendment to the electoral law, which triggered the current standoff.
+It was the first official meeting between the emir and the opposition since the dispute began several weeks ago.

 Long envied for its relatively democratic profile, Kuwait has an elected parliament with legislative powers.
 The Kuwaiti parliament confirms governments, passes laws presented by the cabinet and oversees the performance of various ministries.